AllanBlanchard/tutoriel_wp/english/function-contract/contract-definition.md

 | ```

 Once we have modified the source code with our precondition, we click on "Reparse" and we can ask again to prove our program.
-This time, everythig is validated by WP, our implementation is proved:
+This time, everything is validated by WP, our implementation is proved:

 ![Proof of `abs` performed](https://zestedesavoir.com:443/media/galleries/2584/07785936-5148-406d-a432-5e88e4f25328.png)